Fluid dynamics as intersection problem: Introduction

-In more complicated cases the dynamics is described by Hamilton equations formulated using Poisson brackets, i.e., a vector field $V_{H} \in {\sf Vect}({\CalX})$ on a Poisson manifold $({\CalX}, {\pi})$ with not necessarily invertible Poisson structure $\pi$.
-The trajectories solving these equations are described, as we also review in the section \ref{sec:cm}, as the intersection ${\CalC}_{\pi} \cap {\CalL}_{H,t}$ of two subvarieties of an infinite-dimensional symplectic manifold ${\CalM}_{\CalX}$.
-The manifold ${\CalM}_{\CalX}$ depends only on the smooth manifold $\CalX$, the subvariety ${\CalC}_{\pi}$ is canonically associated with the choice of $\pi$, the subvariety ${\CalL}_{H,t}$ depends on different structures, including a choice of a function $H \in {\sf C}^{\infty}({\CalX})$.
-With respect to the symplectic structure on ${\CalM}_{\CalX}$ both subvarieties ${\CalC}_{\pi}$ and ${\CalL}_{H,t}$ are {\it coisotropic}, with ${\CalL}_{H,t}$ being {\it Lagrangian}.
-We recall the relevant notions from the classical mechanics (symplectic geometry) in the section \ref{sec:cm} below.
+In more complicated cases, the dynamics are described by Hamilton equations formulated using Poisson brackets, i.e., a vector field $V \in {\sf Vect}({\CalX})$ on a Poisson manifold $({\CalX}, {\pi})$ with a Poisson structure $\pi$ that is not necessarily invertible.
+The trajectories solving these equations are described, as we also review in the Section \ref{sec:cm}, as the intersection ${\CalC} \cap {\CalL}$ of two subvarieties of an infinite-dimensional symplectic manifold ${\CalM}_{\CalX}$.
+The manifold ${\CalM}_{\CalX}$ depends only on the smooth manifold $\CalX$, the subvariety ${\CalC}$ is canonically associated with the choice of $\pi$, the subvariety ${\CalL}$ depends on a different set of structures, including a choice of a function $H \in {\sf C}^{\infty}({\CalX})$.
+With respect to the symplectic structure on ${\CalM}_{\CalX}$ both subvarieties ${\CalC}$ and ${\CalL}$ are {\it coisotropic}, with ${\CalL}$ being {\it Lagrangian}.
+We recall the relevant notions from classical mechanics (symplectic geometry) in the Section \ref{sec:cm} below.

-{}This general setting is not covariant: the space, hidden in the structure of the phase space $\CalX$, and the time $t$ are treated differently.
+{}This general setting is not covariant: the space, hidden in the structure of the phase space $\CalX$, and time $t$ are treated differently.

-An important special example of this construction is provided by the spinning tops\footnote{The equations describing the dynamics of spinning tops in the context of hydrodynamics were studied by L.~Euler, H.~Poincare, V.~Arnold.
-According to tradition we call them the Euler-Arnold spinning top equations.}, reviewed in the section \ref{sec:epa}.
+An important special example of this construction in mechanics is provided by spinning tops\footnote{The aspects of the dynamics that spinning tops share with hydrodynamics were studied by L.~Euler, H.~Poincar{\'e}, and V.~Arnold.
+Following tradition, we refer to equations of this kind as Euler–Arnold spinning-top equations.}, reviewed in the Section \ref{sec:epa}.
 In this case the Poisson manifold ${\CalX} = \mathfrak{g}^{*}$ is the dual space to the (possibly infinite-dimensional) Lie algebra $\mathfrak{g} = {\sf Lie}(G)$ of the Lie group $G$.